Saturday, January 25, 2025

 The Germ Theory of Illness:

-By providing the direct evidence, he left no doubt the germs are the cause of illness and after he found Mycobacteria tuberculosis which was the cause of TB, he put forward his Germ Theory of Illness.
+By providing direct evidence, he left no doubt that germs are the cause of illness and after he found Mycobacteria tuberculosis which was the cause of TB, he put forward his Germ Theory of Illness.

 Koch's Postulates:

-After Koch discoverd bacteria and medical communities accepted his germ theropy, everyehere, many were finding bacteria and linked that bacterium to that illness.
-There was no check and balances and any established critreia for varifying those claims.
-Koch designed 4 basic creteria for accepting a specific bacterium for a specific disease.
+After Koch discovered bacteria and medical communities accepted his germ theory, everywhere, many were finding bacteria and linked that bacterium to that illness.
+There were no checks and balances and no established criteria for verifying those claims.
+Koch designed 4 basic criteria for accepting a specific bacterium for a specific disease.
 It is known as Koch's Postulates.

 Koch's four postulates are: